No Contact Service

 back to blog

-Cottonwood Trees & Your Outdoor HVAC Equipment
+How To Prevent Cottonwood Debris From Getting in Your Outdoor HVAC Equipment

 Preventing this problem is as easy as taking a garden hose to your outdoor unit.
 Using a spray nozzle attachment, hold the water at a 30º angle from the outside to allow the water to slide easily off the coils.
-By spraying at an angle, the coils will get cleaner more quickly.
+By spraying at an angle, the coils will get cleaner faster.

-While outdoor unit care is essential for preventing decreased efficiency, cottonwood tree debris can also find its way into your indoor ductwork.
-Most homeowners don’t realize the air inside their homes can be up to five times more polluted than the air outdoors.
-That’s because allergens — such as cottonwood seeds — can get trapped inside your system.
+Most homeowners don’t realize the air in their home can be up to five times more polluted than the air outdoors.
+That’s because allergens — such as cottonwood seeds — can get trapped in your system.

 If you suffer from allergies, there could be cottonwood remnants in your ductwork.